WebAssembly/spec/md-proto/WebAssembly.md

 The `neg` instruction performs the IEEE 754-2008 `negate` operation.

-> This is a bitwise instruction; it just inverts the sign bit and preserves all other bits, even when the operand is a NaN or a zero.
+> This is a bitwise instruction; it inverts the sign bit and preserves all other bits, even when the operand is a NaN or a zero.

 > This differs from subtracting the operand value from negative zero or multiplying it by negative one, because subtraction and multiplication follow